hh0202/hh0202/README.md

 - 💻 Asus Q505UAR-BI5T9
 - 🥩 140 grams of protein per day
 - 🤖 Recently did some research in machine learning, perhaps I may pursure a career in Artificial Intelligence🤓 (not sure lol)
-- 💞 I don't have any, if I had that would probably be chat GPT
+- 💞 I don't have any, if I had that would probably be chat GPT (I add memory to it lol)
-- 😩 I love PC (best with Corsair Hydro X water cooling solution) and a Lenovo Legion 7i (I don't care even if it's 5kgs)
+- 😩 I love techy things, may broke because of buying things
 <img src="thumbsup.png" width="300" />
 <!---
 hh0202/hh0202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.